unity8-team/miral/tasks_for_the_interested_reader.md

  - Enabling (disabling) cursor when pointing devices are (not) present.
     - ability to track connected input devices
     - ability to control cursor visibility

- - Cursor images. lp:qtmir stubs the cursor images and paints the cursor in its compositor.
-Need to consider what ought to be supported here.

  - Cut&Paste/Drag&Drop toolkits expect this functionality, but it isn't provided by Mir.
 We ought to find a way to provide this.